The Complete 2023 Tax Guide for Freelancers

 Here’s a breakdown of the taxes you’ll need to pay as a freelancer:

 Federal income tax is paid to the IRS and is based on your net income from your business (minus other deductions and credits).
 These taxes are paid within the national tax brackets, which vary based on your taxable income and marital status.

 As a freelancer, you're responsible to pay your own Social Security and Medicare taxes as well.
 This is sometimes referred to as “self-employment taxes” (or SE tax), as you must pay the full amount.
 Salaried employees only pay half, and the other half is paid for by their employer.
 The current self-employed tax rate is 15.3%.

-State income taxes are required in most states (except Wyoming, Washington, Texas, Tennessee, South Dakota, Nevada, Florida, Alaska), and are paid to the state tax department.
-Estimated taxes are typically due at the same time as federal taxes, and are expected to be paid on a quarterly basis.
+State income taxes are required in most states (except Wyoming, Washington, Texas, Tennessee, South Dakota, Nevada, Florida, and Alaska), and are paid to the state tax department.
+Estimated taxes are typically due at the same time as federal taxes and are expected to be paid on a quarterly basis.